 Healthcare in the home is the new normal.

-We need to bridge the information gap for people who are not well connected with technology.
+We need to bridge the information gap between clinical visits with next generation remote monitoring.

 I really believe in remote healthcare, and I need accurate and up-to-date information on my patients to make good care decisions.